 May is here, and it's time for the annual Catholic Services Appeal.
-This weekend we will begin our campaign and you should have received a letter from the diocese by now.
-Funds collected from the C.S.A. provide many valuable ministries and programs.
+We began our campaign last weekend and if you didn't receive a letter from the diocese, there are pledge/gift envelopes with pamphlets in our entries.
+Funds collected from the C.S.A. provide for many valuable ministries and programs.